RocketRace/rocketrace.github.io/decadv-2024.md

 tons of GC pressure in a loop is a bad idea, or that sometimes the simplest solution is the best.
 Pick your favorite really)

+## December 10
+Today, I implemented dynamic loading based on scroll position, as well as some extra methods to jump to a page.
+I have a few functions that aren't hooked up to anything yet; I'd like to get a persistent footer for navigation + reverse image search + scroll to top implemented tomorrow.
+Plus a fake scrollbar would be nice.
+Pretty simple mindless code for now.

 [decadv]: https://eli.li/december-adventure
 [aoc]: https://adventofcode.com/
 [my aoc2023]: https://github.com/RocketRace/aoc2023